Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

-A few words that nobody ever wants to hear are "Honey, something is wrong with the toilet."
-That "something" could end up being a simple fix or a complete rebuild.
-After learning how a toilet operates, troubleshooting becomes easy.
-Most repairs only take a few minutes to complete.
-With the proper tools, even the most difficult repair often takes less than an hour.
+A few words that nobody ever wants to hear are, "Honey, something is wrong with the toilet."
+That "something" could end up being anything from a simple fix to a complete rebuild.

 A toilet seat fits either a round or an elongated bowl.
 Manufacturers also offer upgraded models with features such as a slow-close or no-slam lid, padded seats and decorative designs.
 All seats share the same replacement instructions.

-1) Remove the old seat: Open the hinge bolt covers.
-Remove the nut, located under the bowl, holding each bolt in place.
+- Remove the old seat: Open the hinge bolt covers.
+Remove the nut, located under the bowl, holding one of the bolts in place.
+Repeat this on the other hinge bolt.
 Remove the old seat.

-2) Prepare the bowl: Clean any buildup that formed on the bowl under the old hinge with a rag.
+- Prepare the bowl: Clean any buildup that formed on the bowl underneath the old hinge.
 Fill the hinge-bolt holes in the bowl with silicone or bathroom-caulking.

-4) Install the bolts: Slide a bolt into each hole.
+- Install the bolts: Slide a bolt into each hole.
 Reach under the bowl and tighten a nut on each bolt.
-The wet caulking acts like a thread sealant and once dry keeps the seat from shifting.
+The wet caulking acts like a thread sealant and once dry it keeps the seat from shifting.